 Up to four cups of coffee (400 mg) per day is thought to be safe for most healthy adults.
 Adolescents, however, should not have more than 100 mg a day.
 Which isn’t a lot if you consider that Red Bull contains about 80 mg and a can of Coke contains 34 mg.

 When consuming more than the suggested amount, caffeine can cause dehydration, muscle tremors, nervousness, dizziness, heart rhythm disturbance and an upset stomach.
 Plus, caffeine can disturb sleep rythm, even in moderate doses.
 The effects of caffeine can take up to 6 hours to wear down.
-Making it difficult to fall or stay asleep long after you had your tasty cappucino.
+Making it difficult to fall or stay asleep long after you had your tasty cappuccino.

 Furthermore, caffeine has an influence on cortisol levels.
 Also known as the ‘stress hormone’.
 It causes a solid increase in cortisol levels in those who aren’t regular coffee-drinkers.
-High levels of cortisol can lead to alterations in the reaction to stress, a disturbed sleeprythm, excess fat storage and an increase in appetite.
+High levels of cortisol can lead to alterations in the reaction to stress, a disturbed sleep rythm, excess fat storage and an increase in appetite.

 Although caffeine tends to have a bad reputation, it also has major positive effects on the brain and body.
 Caffeine is thought to have a positive effect on heart health; lowering the risk of heart attacks and strokes.
 Another positive effect is that caffeine intake increases cognitive control, resulting in better performance on cognitive tasks.

 Not everyone has the same reaction to caffeine.
-Some cannot live without it, while others feel jittery, nervous and dizzy after one cup of coffee.
+Some cannot live without it, while others feel jittery, nervous and dizzy after just one cup of coffee.
 How is this possible?
 Reseachers discovered that caffeine sensitivity is captured in our genes.
 The gene CYP1A2, to be precise.
 Version 1 of the gene causes a quick caffeine metabolization.
 When someone inherents two copies of the ‘quick’ variant, they metabolize caffeine fast.
 They are able to splurge on caffeine without feeling much while slow metabolizers tend to be hypersensitive to caffeine.